 Being educated – I love learning and am at my happiest when doing it.
 I even have letters after my name and quite a lot of them but don’t use them unless I have to kick ass for a family member or friend.

 According to A Good Plan my next task is to work out which of these values are my top three so that these can act as my moral compass moving forwards.
-That might take some thinking but when I have done it I will report back.
+That might take some reflecting on my values in life but when I have done it I will report back.

 What values are important to you in life?